pebble-dev/pebble-dev.github.io/_posts/2018-06-13-get-ready-to-rebble.md

 too, except for those that create timeline pins.

 Many of you have been asking what they will have to do to start using the Rebble Web Services.
-It should actually be very easy: tap a link from our website on your phone, and you will be switched over to our services.
+We aren't ready yet, but when we are, it should actually be very
+easy: tap a link from our website on your phone, and you will be switched over to our services.
 Rebble Web Services will continue to work with the existing iOS and Android apps, so you have nothing to download or install.
 We _may_ have an updated Pebble firmware with